vipulSharma18/Inference-Profiling-and-Optimization-Guide/torchao_float8/README.md

 3.2.
 Dummy inference pass: Decode with frame evaluation by Torch Dynamo, compilation and lowering by Torch Inductor, and subsequent graph recording into a CUDAGraph.
 4.1.
 Real inference passes: Prefill like 3.1.
 4.2.
 Real inference passes: Decode with quantized model and replay of CUDAGraph Trees.
+5. The last iteration of inference is profiled with Torch Profiler.
+This is not relevant to the current memory snapshot analysis.

 Note: Both decode stages, 3.2 and 4.2, are also followed by cloning of outputs for optional logits post-processing which takes up minor amount of memory.